-Fort Irwin has about 9,000 residents and offers a full complement of amenities for family life, including a shopping center, theater, fitness centers, golf course and bowling alley.
+Fort Irwin has about 9,000 residents and offers a full complement of amenities for family life, including a shopping center, a theater, fitness centers, a golf course, and a bowling alley.

 On-post housing within Fort Irwin is operated by a private company and provided by the military through the Basic Allowance for Housing.
 Off-post housing is limited due to the remote location, although there are several towns within an hour’s drive of the base.